Co-Designing Digital Humans for Online Learning: A Framework for Human-AI Pedagogical Integration: Methods

 The survey revealed that participants have clear preferences regarding the timing, content, and modality of instructional support (e.g., teaching, assistance and evaluation).

-\textbf{Finding 1: Most learners expressed a desire for digital teachers to provide teaching, assistance, and evaluation within MOOCs} (related to when-availability).
+\textbf{Finding 1: Most learners expressed a desire for digital teachers to provide teaching, assistance, and evaluation within MOOCs} (related to when - availability).
 Survey results indicate a strong desire for digital teachers to provide comprehensive teaching, assistance, and evaluation within MOOCs.
-While most participants have MOOC experience ($n=94, 71.2\%$; satisfaction: $76.6\%$) and positive sentiments toward AI products ($89.1\%$), digital teacher adoption remains low ($15.2\%$) with mixed satisfaction ($60.9\%$).
-Likert ratings (1-7 scale) reflect a positive outlook, with medians of 5 for appeal, expectation, and perceived effectiveness (Fig. \ref{fig:motivation-dt1}); however, boredom (Median $= 4$) remains a critical area for improvement (Fig. \ref{fig:motivation-dt1}).
+While most participants have MOOC experience ($n=94, 71.2\%$; satisfaction: $76.6\%$) and positive sentiments toward AI products ($89.1\%$), digital teacher usage remains low ($15.2\%$) with mixed satisfaction ($60.9\%$).
+Likert ratings (1-7 scale) reflect a positive outlook, with medians of 5 for appeal, expectation, and perceived effectiveness; however, boredom (Median $= 4$) remains a critical area for improvement \textbf{(see Fig. \ref{fig:motivation-dt1})}.
 Qualitative feedback identified two primary pain points: poor avatar/UI quality [C1, C7] and stiff, formulaic interaction [C2-6].

-\textbf{Finding 2: The majority of learners wanted assistance from the digital teacher on an as-needed basis} (related to when-delivery).
-Learners strongly favored proactive support, with "often" assistance receiving the highest agreement ($30.3\%$ at score 7; 1-5: $22.2\%$), while "rarely help" was largely rejected ($62.8\%$ at scores 1-2).
+\textbf{Finding 2: The majority of learners wanted assistance from the digital teacher on an as-needed basis} (related to when - delivery).
+The vast majority strongly agreed that the digital teacher should "often" assist them ($77.8\%$ at score 6-7; 1-5: $22.2\%$), while "rarely help" was largely rejected ($62.8\%$ at scores 1-2).
 Support "when necessary" was viewed positively (peak 5-6: $44.7\%$) but less emphatically (score 7: $15.2\%$).
-Qualitative feedback on AI dissatisfaction centered on three themes: (1) Accuracy, citing hallucinations and errors [B3,4,9,11]; (2) Functional limits, involving generic, non-customized responses [B2,3,6,7,11-13]; (3) Usability, noting inefficiency and technical immaturity [B5,8,14].
+Qualitative feedback on dissatisfaction with AI centered on three themes: (1) Accuracy, citing hallucinations and errors [B3,4,9,11]; (2) Functional limits, involving generic, non-customized responses [B2,3,6,7,11-13]; (3) Usability, noting inefficiency and technical immaturity [B5,8,14].

-\textbf{Finding 3: Learners expressed a clear preference for specific types of instructional support} (related to what-content).
+\textbf{Finding 3: Learners expressed a clear preference for specific types of instructional support} (related to what - content).
 Survey results reveal a strong preference for conceptual and inquiry-based teaching materials, with $70.5\%$ and $70.4\%$ agreement respectively.
 Evaluative materials also scored high at $69.7\%$.
-Procedural and Orientation materials were favored by $58.4\%$ and $66.6\%$.
+Procedural and Orientation materials were favored by $58.4\%$ and $66.6\%$, respectively.
 Affective content was less prioritized, with only $33.4\%$ agreement.
 This suggests that while learners recognize the importance of affective (social and emotional) learning, they prioritize cognitive and practical skills development more.